tensorflow/community/rfcs/20201221-tfmot-compression-api.md

 ### Tutorials and Examples
 We provide the tutorial for [SVD](https://en.wikipedia.org/wiki/Singular_value_decomposition) compression algorithm that shows how we implement the SVD algorithm using TFMOT compression API by colab.
 This tutorial includes:

-* How the algorithm developer implements the SVD algorithm and makes SVD API for model developer.
-    - Inherit the `WeightCompressionAlgorithm` class.
+* How the algorithm developer implements the SVD algorithm uses the `WeightCompressionAlgorithm` class.

 ```python
 class SVD(algorithm.WeightCompressionAlgorithm):
   """SVD compression module config."""